Tuition and Financial Aid

-Many undergraduate and graduate students receive some type of assistance through the USM Office of Financial Aid.
+Many undergraduate and graduate students receive some type of assistance through the USM Financial Services Office.
 Undergraduate students may be eligible for federal and state grants, work-study, and loans, in addition to scholarships.

 Graduate students commonly obtain unsubsidized loans to assist with their expenses.
 Students enrolled at least half-time (those taking at least six graduate credit hours per semester) are usually eligible for loans to cover tuition, books, and assist with living expenses.
 There are few government grant programs for graduate students; however, graduate students may be eligible for scholarships from university and private sources.

-For more information on financial aid and scholarship opportunities outside of the Muskie School, we recommend you visit the USM Office of Financial Aid or call (207) 780-5250.
+For more information on financial aid and scholarship opportunities outside of the Muskie School, we recommend you visit the USM Student Financial Services Office.